MCTantrum/WorldEditSlimefun/README.md

 # WorldEditSlimefun

-This plugin only works on Paper and it forks.
+This plugin only works on Paper and it's forks.

 WorldEditSlimefun allows people to paste in Slimefun blocks.
 This can especially be helpful for addon creators, server owners and people who test plugins.